msys2/msys2.github.io/web/docs/python.md

     print("cpython-mingw detected!")
 ```

-Unlike many other Windows packages in MSYS2, Python will not look for DLL dependencies in PATH by default, but requires directories to be explicitly added via `os.add_dll_directory()` at runtime.
-You can disable this behavior, and make it look in PATH, by setting the `PYTHONLEGACYWINDOWSDLLLOADING` environment variable to `1`.

 ### Known issues

 * C extensions are not compatible with the official CPython, which means pip can't use binary wheels from PyPI and packages have to be build when installing them.